Call 24/7: +1 (800) 972-3282

 Find Mac’s overheating cause with Activity Monitor - Find Mac’s overheating cause with Activity Monitor

 On the Activity Monitor, click the CPU tab.
 Then, find which applications are consuming the most processing resources.
-You can see it in the % CPU column.
+The % CPU column shows this.

 Select and then use the X button to shut down intensive processes and reduce the load on your CPU.

 All this together can overheat the MacBook.
-Once you close some tabs you’re not using, you can help the computer cool down.
+Closing tabs you’re not using can help your computer cool down.

 The same happens when you use a lot of software at once.
 Your computer’s processors will work harder, and so will your fan to keep everything at the normal temperature.

-Close some programs, especially those working in the background, to relieve your machine tasks.
+Close some programs, especially those running in the background, to reduce the workload on your machine.

 Source: Apple support